Why does React state need a new object/array?

 If you have been using React for a while, you are familiar with how state update works.
 There are a lot of internal optimizations that React makes for faster rendering.
-And one of the implementation details of the React internals is that it does a check of whether the given state object has actually changed or not.
+One of the implementation details of the React internals is that it checks whether the given state object has actually changed or not.
 But the behavior of assigning a new object/array trips up newcomers.
-Let us understand why does React need a new copy of an object/array when assigning state.
+Let us understand why React needs a new copy of an object/array when assigning state.

 Object.is() in JavaScript